 Despite the limitations, this is the most valid methodology to date to estimate the size of the catchment populations for renal centres in the UK.
 Thanks are expressed to Professor Andrew Judge for calculating these catchment populations for the UKRR.

-There is a need for centre catchment populations to be re-estimated for future analyses as populations will have changed.
-For the 2017 analyses, the catchment population of each centre was updated by upscaling the previous estimate so that for each UK country, the sum of centres' populations covered was equal to the 2017 national population estimates from the ONS.
+There is a need for centre catchment populations to be re-estimated for future analyses because populations will have changed.
+For the 2018 analyses, the catchment population of each centre was updated by upscaling the previous estimate so that for each UK country, the sum of centres' populations covered was equal to the 2018 national adult ( $\geq$ 18 years) population estimates from the ONS.